Exceptional Non-Abelian Topology in Multiband Non-Hermitian Systems

-The collective behaviors of multiple EPs/ELs can only be fully captured by the braid invariant.
-It avoids the oversimplification or ambiguity of the discriminant number or permutation group \cite{pg1,pg3} (a finite subgroup of $\textrm{B}_N$).
+The collective behaviors of multiple EPs or ELs can only be fully captured by the braid invariant which records all the necessary information of non-Abelian topology in multiband non-Hermitian systems.
+It avoids the oversimplification or ambiguity of the discriminant number or permutation group \cite{pg1,pg3,SM} (a finite subgroup of $B_N$).
 For instance, a closed path enclosing two EPs of the same topological charge (which cannot annihilate) has trivial band permutations.
 As a bonus, our framework, in an intuitive and exact way, solves the starting-point problem in stroboscopic encircling multiple EPs \cite{pg2,pg5}.
-Different from the homotopy/knot theory of separable bands \cite{braidclass1,braidclass2,Hu1}, or an isolated EP \cite{Hu2,EPexp} without a base point, the based-path is necessary to account for the interplay of multiple EPs.
+Different from the homotopy-knot theory of separable bands \cite{braidclass1,braidclass2,Hu1}, or an isolated EP \cite{Hu2,EPexp} without a base point, the based path is necessary to account for the interplay of multiple EPs.
 Choosing another base point ends up with a conjugate braid invariant \cite{allanhatcher}.
 Yet the non-Abelian physics does not rely on any specific choice.

-Applying our results to the 2D/3D momentum space, the NACR brings distinct non-Abelian features to multiband non-Hermitian metals with exceptional band touchings.
-It is worth mentioning the key differences from multiband Hermitian topological metals protected by $\mathcal{P}\mathcal{T}$ or $\mathcal{C}_2\mathcal{T}$ symmetry described by quaternion charges \cite{Wu,Bouhon,Tiwari} (a finite group).
-There, the non-Abelian topology is attributed to the wave functions, and there is a definite meaning for band gaps and labelling.
+Applying our results to the 2D or 3D momentum space, the NACR brings distinct non-Abelian features to multiband non-Hermitian metals with exceptional band touchings.
+It is worth mentioning the key differences from multiband Hermitian topological metals protected by $\mathcal{P}\mathcal{T}$ or $\mathcal{C}_2\mathcal{T}$ symmetry described by quaternion charges \cite{Wu,Bouhon,Tiwari,Bouhonr} (a finite group).
+There, the non-Abelian topology is attributed to the frame rotations of wave functions, and there is a definite meaning for band gaps and labeling.
+[Note the subtlety for Floquet systems \cite{Slagerr}.]
 In stark contrast, the complex eigenvalues and defective degeneracies in non-Hermitian settings invalidate a globally consistent numbering of energy bands and band gaps.
-The non-Abelian topology is entirely encoded in the eigenenergies.
-Furthermore, the (second-order) EPs/ELs are defective and stable without symmetry requirements.
+The non-Abelian topology is encoded in the eigenenergies.
+Furthermore, the (second-order) EPs (ELs) are defective and stable without symmetry requirements.